Let’s Talk Mammograms

 A screening mammogram is a routine, non-invasive X-ray of the breast (mammary glands) which looks for potential breast problems, such as a lump or other abnormality and usually consists of two standard images of each breast.

 Research shows that many small tumors can be seen on a mammogram before they can be felt by a woman or her health care professional.
 This is why mammograms are so important.
 Detection of an abnormality at this early stage can mean treatments that are less invasive and more effective.
+If your screening mammogram does show an abnormality, you may need additional imaging.

 A diagnostic mammogram is used to evaluate abnormalities that have already been detected, either through a breast self-exam at home or a screening mammogram.
 These X-rays usually consist of three standard images of each breast plus more focused images of the area(s) of concern.